 Coincident microphone pairs provide common methods of capturing audio inside and outside the studio.
-These setups are cherished by audio engineers for many reasons.
+Audio engineers cherish these setups for many reasons.

 Coincident pair miking techniques include: